 - Click Update Settings

-To learn about what each of the Analog settings mean, read our Analog settings descriptions section below.
+To learn about what each of the Analog settings means, read our Analog settings descriptions section below.

-For information on how to interpret your Analog reports, visit http://analog.gsp.com/docs/meaning.html.
+For information on how to interpret your Analog reports, visit this Analog documentation.

 Using the Tool Settings Page